alexharv074/aws_exam_notes/developer/beanstalk_notes.md

 Blue/green deployments require that your environment runs independently of your production database, if your application uses one.
 If your environment has an Amazon RDS DB instance attached to it, the data will not transfer over to your second environment, and will be lost if you terminate the original environment.

+## Application lifecycle policy

+Each time you upload a new version of your application with the Elastic Beanstalk console or the EB CLI, Elastic Beanstalk creates an application version.
+If you don't delete versions that you no longer use, you will eventually reach the application version limit and be unable to create new versions of that application.

 ## Custom platform

 You create your own Elastic Beanstalk platform using Packer, which is an open-source tool for creating machine images for many platforms, including AMIs for use with Amazon EC2.